 Established in 1948, the Fulbright Foundation in Greece takes pride in being the oldest Fulbright Program in Europe and the second-oldest continuously operating Fulbright Program in the world.

-The executive agreement between the governments of the United States and the kingdom of Greece was signed on 23 April 1948.
+The executive agreement between the governments of the United States and the Kingdom of Greece was signed on April 23, 1948.
 This binational agreement put into operation the program of international and cultural exchanges known as the Fulbright Program.

-In its early years the Foundation awarded scholarships and travel grants to Greek citizens to study in various educational institutions in the United States and to attend the four American sponsored schools in Greece: Anatolia College and the American Farm School in Thessaloniki and Pierce College and Athens College in Athens.
-For a number of years, American teachers of English received Fulbright funded teaching assignments at each of these schools as well as at several Greek institutions around the country, while American scholars taught at Aristotle University and at the National and Kapodistrian University of Athens.
+In its early years, the Foundation awarded scholarships and travel grants to Greek citizens to study in various educational institutions in the United States and to attend the four American-sponsored schools in Greece: Anatolia College and the American Farm School in Thessaloniki, and Athens College and Pierce College in Athens.
+For a number of years, American teachers of English received Fulbright-funded teaching assignments at each of these schools as well as at several Greek institutions around the country, while American scholars taught at Aristotle University and at the National and Kapodistrian University of Athens.

 Language difficulties and the lack of suitable library facilities in Greek institutions made the American School of Classical Studies at Athens, with its long history in Greece, a natural destination for US scholars.
 ASCSA has been one of the main beneficiaries of the Fulbright Program in Greece.
 Since 1948, more than 350 American students and scholars have received grants to attend the ASCSA.

 Over time, conditions in Greek educational institutions made it easier to host U.S. students and scholars.
 On December 13, 1963, the new educational exchange agreement between the governments of Greece and the United States was signed.
 This translated in to an expansion of educational and cultural exchange opportunities and activities.
 Today, scholarships are awarded in all fields and disciplines to students, professors, educators, researchers, and artists.